oracle-livelabs/apex/ai-interactive-report-lab/lab-2-configure-an-ai-service/lab-2-configure-an-ai-service.md

 ## Summary

-You configured the AI provider, enabled App Builder access, selected the workshop model, and validated the connection.
+You configured the Generative AI service provider, enabled App Builder access, and validated the connection.
 The SCM application can now use AI features inside App Builder and runtime.

 ## Acknowledgements